Jennifer M. Grossman

 - 2016: Susan McGee Bailey Research Scholar, Wellesley Centers for Women, Wellesley College

-Grossman has received three grants from the NICHD and has an ongoing collaboration with Planned Parenthood League of Massachusetts (PPLM) as an evaluator of their sex education programs.
+Grossman has received four grants from the NICHD and has an ongoing collaboration with Planned Parenthood League of Massachusetts (PPLM) as an evaluator of their sex education programs.

 Grossman, J.M., Charmaraman, L., and Erkut, S. (2016).
 Do as I say, not as I did: How parents talk with early adolescents about sex.
 Journal of Family Issues, 27(2), 177-197. http://jfi.sagepub.com/content/early/2013/11/22/0192513X13511955.abstract